jjacobhw/Customer-Database/README.md

 # Customer Database

-A simple command-line customer database application written in C that allows you to manage customer information including email addresses, names, shoe sizes, and favorite foods.
+A simple command-line customer database application written in C that allows you to manage customer information, including email addresses, names, shoe sizes, and favorite foods.
 Data is stored in Tab-Separated Values (TSV) format for easy portability.

-This was a fun project I made for a class, where I conducted an experiment to see if a customer's shoe size was correlated with the nutritional value of their favorite foods.
+This was a fun project I made for a class, where I experimented to see if a customer's shoe size was correlated with the nutritional value of their favorite foods.

 ## Features